 While you’re likely focused on ensuring your customers’ digital experience is flawless, it’s also important to look inward at how you can improve efficiencies for employees.
 Because even when your offerings are shifting to digital spaces, there are still people behind the scenes, relying on their own suite of digital tools to do their jobs effectively.

 Similar to in-app messaging offered to customers, with in-app training and onboarding on internal tools, you’re able to offer staff and field agents real-time guidance and assistance.
-This is especially helpful today when teams may no longer be working in the office together, and training for new hires must happen remotely (and quickly).
+This is especially helpful today when remote or hybrid work arrangements are more common, and training for new hires often occurs remotely, and needs to happen quickly.

 4. Enable rapid feedback collection

 Rather than relying on email requests for customers to fill out a survey (which usually get ignored or lost in inboxes), a key step in unlocking these powerful insights is moving feedback collection in-app.
 This way, you can deliver CSAT or NPS surveys to customers while they’re using the app, making them more likely to respond with the most relevant answers.
 Especially as you launch any new digital offerings, knowing what customers think of (or want from) them will be extremely valuable in ensuring you’re meeting their needs.